 National Inventory Status

-Australia - AIIC / Australia Non-Industrial Use Yes

-Canada - DSL Yes

-Canada - NDSL No (xylene; solvent naphtha petroleum, heavy aromatic; acetone)
+Japan - ENCS No (solvent naphtha petroleum, heavy aromatic)

-China - IECSC es es

-Europe - EINEC / ELINCS / NLP es

-Japan - ENCS Yes

 Korea - KECI Yes

 New Zealand - NZIoC Yes

 Philippines - PICCS Yes

 USA - TSCA Yes

 Taiwan - TCSI Yes

 Mexico - INSQ Yes

 Vietnam - NCI Yes

 Russia - FBEPH Yes

 Legend: Yes = All CAS declared ingredients are on the inventory No = One or more of the CAS listed ingredients are not on the inventory.
 These ingredients may be exempt or will require registration.